robofinch/anchored-leveldb/README.md

 I decided it would be easier to start from scratch rather than making all-encompassing pull requests to rusty-leveldb, free from backwards compatibility.

+## Testing and Build Dependencies

+Currently, there are no strictly necesary dependencies that aren't part of normal Rust toolchains.
+However, to use the `Justfile`, both `just` and `cargo-hack` are necessary.

+### Testing / Linting

+Before pushing a commit, run `just` or `just do-it-all`, which runs checks on supported combinations of architectures.

 ## License

 Licensed under either of